MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ```
 ![step_001](step_001.svg)

-## First LAxis
+## First Axis

 The scene is completely empty, I have made the background light gray so it's easier
 to see.
-Now we add an LAxis.
+Now we add an Axis.
 This is an axis or subplot type that MakieLayout defines
 which knows how to behave in a layout (which the Makie version doesn't).

 We create the axis and place it into the layout in one go.
 You place objects in